wiggly/address-coding-exercise/README.md

 The date format is terrible, why are we re-introducing Y2K bugs?

 I have been down a very long rabbit hole of Either and Try

+Would be good to know how to get scala to order Joda time objects